img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Both gardens can be seen from the open kitchen, dining and sitting space.
 Credit: Nick Dearden

-Six Columns is an inventive and bespoke home for one of the founders of 31/44 Architects, designed to meet their family’s changing needs over many years.
+Six Columns, an inventive and bespoke home for one of the founders of 31/44 Architects, has been named RIBA House of the Year 2024.
 Sited in a previously undeveloped side-garden, it completes a row of semi-detached houses in a leafy south London suburb.
-The home draws on an eclectic array of personal and architectural references while achieving a sophisticated use of space and materials.
+The home is designed to meet the family’s changing needs and draws on an eclectic array of personal and architectural references while achieving a sophisticated use of space and materials.

 As the name suggests, there are six columns on the front and rear elevations.
 A single-storey volume to the left breaks up the two-storey pitched volume to the right, and the entrance is at the junction between the two.
 The facade adopts the brick-and-terracotta-tile materiality of the nearby houses, but there is also inspiration from further afield – a column in front of a white-veined, dark green marble wall evokes Mies van der Rohe’s Barcelona Pavilion.